ldn-softdev/jtc/README.md

  very quickly, thus it's much easier and quicker to drive

 #### 3. handling irregular JSONs:
- - `jq`: handling irregular JSONs for jq is not a challenge , building a query is!
+ - `jq`: handling irregular JSONs for jq is not a challenge, building a query is!
 The more irregularities you need to handle the more challenging query becomes
  - `jtc` was incepted with the idea being capable of handling complex irregular JSONs with simplified interface - that all is fitted in the concept of the walk-path